-The Keto Zone is when the cells in your body switch from using glucose (sugar) as their primary fuel source to using ketones (fat).
-This is a completely safe and natural physiological state that leads to weight loss, increased energy, enhanced focus, balanced blood sugar, and decreased inflammation.
+The Keto Zone occurs when your body is in a sate of ketosis, meaning the cells in your body are retrained to use ketones (fat) as their primary fuel source, opposed to using glucose (sugar) as the major energy source.
+Ketosis is a completely safe, natural physiological state that leads to weight loss, increased energy, enhanced focus, balanced blood sugar and decreased inflammation.

-The term “macros” refers to macronutrients.
-“Macro” indicates large scale nutrients.
-Macronutrients include carbohydrate, fat, and protein.
-These are contrasted with micronutrients.
-“Micro” indicates small scale nutrients.
+The term macros refers to macronutrients, which are the large scale nutrients known as carbohydrate, fat and protein.
+These are contrasted with micronutrients, which are small scale nutrients.
 Micronutrients include vitamins, minerals, antioxidants, and other phytonutrients.

 The Keto Zone is reached by limiting carbohydrate consumption to less than 20 grams per day while upping your consumption of healthy fats.
 Your daily macronutrient ratios should look something like this:

 Getting in the Keto Zone requires limiting carbohydrate consumption to less than 20 grams per day.
-This means that you have to pay close attention to nutrition labels so you know exactly how many carbs are in the foods you care consuming.
+You must pay close attention to nutrition labels so you know exactly how many carbs are in the foods you are consuming.